ericfortis/mockaton/README.md

 api/foo/(my comment).GET.200.json
 ```

----
-## Mock Precedence
-The first file in **alphabetical order** wins when a particular route has many files.

-### Why do we have many mocks per Route+Method?
-Each route has mocks for many status codes, and also different
-mocks (by having comments) for testing particular scenarios.
-For example, different 422 validation error messages.

----

-## Reset the Dashboard UI after insert or delete
-When deleting the currently selected option, without refreshing the dashboard, the
-served mock will be an alternative mock if it exists.
-That is, the dashboard won't show
-a 404 after deleting the current mock if there’s another mock for that particular route.

-Similarly, inserting a file that goes first in alphabetical order will
-send a different mock from the one stated in the dashboard dropdown.

----

 ## Documenting Contracts (.md)
 This is handy for documenting request payload parameters.
 The dashboard will
 print the markdown document (as plain text) above the actual payload content.